Poems 4 A.M.

 About

-In these poems, we come to know a different side of the acclaimed novelist Susan Minot.
+In Poems 4 A.M., we come to know a different side of acclaimed novelist Susan Minot.
 We find her awake in the middle of the night, contemplating love and heartbreak in all their exhilarating and anguished specifics.
 With astonishing openness, in language both passionate and enchanting, she offers us an intimate map of a troubled and far-flung heart: “Can you believe I thought that?” she asks, “That we would always go/roaming brave and dangerous/on wild unlit roads?”

-At once witty and tender, with Dorothy Parker–like turns of the knife and memorable partings from lovers in New York, London, Rome and beyond, these poems capture a restless movement through loves and locales, and charm us at every turn with their forthrightness.
+At once witty and tender, with memorable partings from lovers in New York, London, Rome and beyond, these poems capture a restless movement through loves and locales, and charm us at every turn with their forthrightness.

 Excerpt